PyRigi/PyRigi/doc/development/howto/package_structure.md

    >>> g = graphs.Diamond()
    >>> len(list(all_k_extensions(g, 1, 2, only_non_isomorphic=True)))
    ```
-   Chained calls like `graphs.Diamond().all_k_extensions(...)` are not caught
+   Chained calls like `all_k_extensions(graphs.Diamond(), ...)` are not caught
-   by the regex and will remain in method-style inside the function docstring.
+   by the regex and will remain in function-style inside the method docstring.

 2. **Outer wrappers are allowed** (`list`, `len`, `type`, `sorted`, `print`, etc.), as
-   long as no argument to the class method is itself a function call:
+   long as no argument to the function is itself a function call:
    ```python
    >>> type(all_extensions(G))          # OK — no nested call in args
    >>> len(list(all_k_extensions(G, 0)))  # OK — linear args